 Lewis H. Myers, Chairman

-Principal and Director, Business Development
+Principal and Director, Market Development (Retired)

 Mr. Lew Myers is Director of Marketing for the Freelon Group.
 The Freelon Group is recognized as one of the most up and coming firms in America.
 In 2008, the Freelon Group was recognized by Contract Magazine as The Designer of the Year.
 The firm is also the recipient of the AIA North Carolina Outstanding Firm Award in recognition of outstanding service and design excellence.
 They have received awards for work around the country.
 Prior to joining the Freelon Group, Mr. Myers had his own successful consulting firm, and had served as a vice-president for a construction management firm.
 Mr. Myers also worked as Assistant Secretary for Small Business, NC Department of Commerce.
 He is also a founding NCIMED board member and chairs its fundraising committee.